 The camp's main Lodge was built in 1947, with the intention of the building being used during the summer season only.
 Other than necessary repairs and maintenance, very little construction work has been done on the Lodge since it was built.
 It is long overdue for a major overhaul.
 The modernization will bring the building's original footprint to one level and make it ADA accessible.
 Wheelchair accessible restrooms, a new kitchen, reception area and health room will be added.
 On the exterior, an ADA driveway, entrance and ramps will be added.
 Currently the closest restrooms are 75 yards from the Lodge.
 A major challenge is that water to the Lodge must be shut off from November to April, making it impossible to use the Lodge year-round.
 Updates to the sewer system from the lodge will accommodate the restrooms and a commercial dishwasher in the kitchen.
 The health room will allow camp staff to isolate and care for children who become ill at camp.
 Currently they use a cot in the corner of the small office space.
 A new HVAC system and weatherization, such as double paned windows, will also allow the Lodge to be used for year-round programming.
 Currently the Lodge is not air conditioned and is heated with a wood stove.
 The reception area will provide a secure point for parents signing in/out children and accepting general deliveries.

-PROGRESS REPORT as of May 1, 2018: Building permits have been issued to complete Camp Dart-Lo's Lodge modernization.
-DCI Engineers is currently working on a new septic design that would service both the renovated Lodge and the existing Flush restrooms.
-Construction is moving forward this spring and will work around the summer camping season.
-Construction is expected to be completed prior to the 2019 camping season.
+PROGRESS REPORT as of July 25, 2018: Framing and plumbing has commenced to complete Camp Dart-Lo's Lodge modernization.
+Sheetrock has arrived for interior finishing.
+DCI Engineers is currently working on a new septic design that will service both the renovated Lodge and the existing Flush restrooms.
+Construction will work around the summer camping season and is expected to be completed prior to the 2019 camping season.
+On the plans below, the rooms in blue will be new.

 There are a variety of ways YOU can help support this project: